ckenst/testing-guides/input_fields/integers.md

 - Nothing
 - Empty field (clear the default value)
-- Outside of upper bound (UB) number of digits or characters
+- Whitespace only (tab, space)
 - 0
+- Valid value
-- Valid value At lower bound (LB) of value − 1
+- At lower bound (LB) of range
-- At lower bound (LB) of value
+- At lower bound (LB) of range − 1
-- At upper bound (UB) of value
+- At upper bound (UB) of range
-- At upper bound (UB) of value + 1
+- At upper bound (UB) of range + 1
-- Far below the LB of value
+- Far below the LB of range
-- Far above the UB of value
+- Far above the UB of range
 - At LB number of digits or characters
 - At LB − 1 number of digits or characters
 - At UB number of digits or characters